aosabook/500lines/crawler/chapter.md

 loop.run_until_complete(crawler.crawl())
 ```

 In the beginning, the crawler is configured with an initial URL and `max_redirect`, the number of redirects it is willing to follow to fetch any one URL.
-It puts the pair `(URL, max_redirect)` in the queue; stay tuned for the reason.
+It puts the pair `(URL, max_redirect)` in the queue.
+(For the reason why, stay tuned.)

 ```python
 class Crawler: